xiaotiansu/OptML_SB/README.md

 `test_bigData.ipynb:` experiments on MNIST dataset with Adam and SGD (Appendix B).

-`test_smalldata.ipynb:` experiments on the small dataset and landscape detection.
+`test_smalldata.ipynb:` experiments on the small dataset and landscape detection, all errors are keyboard interrupt with results saved in the `experiment_results/`.

 `Synthetic_data_exp.ipynb:` experiments on simplicity bias.